STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/hw01/hw01_gapminder.md

     toc_float: true
     keep_md: true
 ---
-##### This is an excerpt of Gapminder data on life expectancy, GDP per capita, and population by country from 1952 to 2007.
+##### This is an excerpt of Gapminder data on life expectancy, GDP per capita, and population by country in starting from 1952 to 2007.

 --------------------------------------------------------------------------